YuviDevStudio/nextjs-obsidian-blog/posts/testing-from-obsidian.md

 ---
 title: Testing From Obsidian
-description: This is a test post created from Obsidian
+description: 'This description of what this is a test post created from Obsidian This description of what this is a test post created from Obsidian'
 date: 2025-07-22
-tags:
+tags: ["noticias", "gangas"]
-    - "noticias"
-    - "gangas"
 featured_image: /images/test_image_1.jpg
 ---
 This is a test post created from Obsidian and deployed directly to the website going through [[github.com/]]